fullstorydev/fullstory-data-layer-observer/README.md

 - https://edge.fullstory.com/datalayer/v1/1.4.3.js
 - https://edge.fullstory.com/datalayer/v1/latest.js

 If you would like the most up to date version of DLO on your site always, use `latest.js`.
 If you'd rather use stable releases and perform manual upgrades, use `<version>.js`.
-See the [CHANGELOG](./CHANGELOG.md) for features and fixes.

 To include DLO on a webpage, simply add the script to source code or load the script dynamically using a tag manager.
 The DLO asset should be loaded after the [FullStory recording snippet](https://help.fullstory.com/hc/en-us/articles/360020623514-How-do-I-get-FullStory-up-and-running-on-my-site-) has been added to the page.

 If you would prefer to self-host the asset, use the `npm run build` command to create `dlo.js` and `dlo.min.js` files.
 The latter is a minified script suitable for production.
 You should also gzip compress the asset and set appropriate `Cache-Control` headers when self-hosting.

-FullStory’s hosted asset is around 8.4KB minified, compressed and has `Cache-Control` set to one month.
+FullStory’s hosted asset is around 8.4KB minified, compressed and has `Cache-Control` set to one month for versioned scripts and ten minutes for the latest script.

 ## Configuration